Hmmm, Pinterest for Business? Really?

 Reason #1: Most Pinterest users are buyers:

-Like I said before, the first reason is, that over 80% of Pinterest users are buyers.
-You can reach out to a lot of people without struggle and wasting a ton of your time in front of your computer.
+As I said before, the first reason is that over 80% of Pinterest users are buyers.
+You can reach out to a lot of people without struggling and wasting a ton of your time in front of your computer.

-Reason #2: You won’t waste too much time to reach more people:
+Reason #2: You won’t waste too much time reaching more people:

-To be honest with you, I spend at least 4 hours more in front of a computer when I was using Facebook.
+To be honest with you, I spent at least 4 hours more in front of a computer when I was using Facebook.
 There is nothing wrong with Facebook (I still use it), but if you want to reach out to more people, you will have to invest in ads.
-I can say that I’m not a Social Media slave anymore just because I started using Pinterest 🙂
+I can say that I’m not a Social Media slave anymore just because I started using Pinterest.

 Reason #3: Pinterest ads are way cheaper and more powerful:

-Unfortunately, I’m from a country that’s not accepted for ads *cry* 🙂 These are the countries that can use Pinterest ads: United States, Canada, Australia, Austria, Belgium, China, Denmark, Finland, France, Germany, Gibraltar, Hong Kong, India, Ireland, Israel, Italy, Japan, Republic of Korea, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Spain, Sweden, Switzerland, United Kingdom, Vietnam.
+Unfortunately, I’m from a country that’s not accepted for ads.
+These are the countries that can use Pinterest ads: United States, Canada, Australia, Austria, Belgium, China, Denmark, Finland, France, Germany, Gibraltar, Hong Kong, India, Ireland, Israel, Italy, Japan, Republic of Korea, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Spain, Sweden, Switzerland, United Kingdom, Vietnam.

 Of course, just like everything else, you have to learn how to use Pinterest ads the right way.
 Because I can’t teach you, I’ll suggest the course from Kat Sullivan called PinFunnels.